zuperninja/zuperninja.github.io/_portfolio/quete-zome.md

 - Joshua : Co-Heroes; amazing Australian dude, with skills in carpenting, musician and dj skills

-- Mickaël : The Wise, telepathic transmission of electronic and arduino skills
+- @ElectroGuyMika : The Wise, telepathic transmission of electronic and arduino skills
 - Art Team : lead by Joelle, guru in Tie-Dye
 - Chelsea : The Mother of JellyFish
 - Camille : SideKick